Showing pcg32.pl (raw)

 12. # 'use integer' to force Perl to do all math with regular 64bit values.
 When

-13. # overflow occurs Perl likes to convert those values to negative numbers.
+13. # overflow occurs Perl likes to convert large values to negative numbers.
 In

 14. # the original C all math is done with uint64_t, so we have to convert the